Redfin finds a new home, for itself, near a Wegmans of course | WTOP

-Redfin Corp.
-(NASDAQ: RDFN) will relocate its Chantilly offices to the Westfields Corporate Center, where the real estate brokerage will have access to new, on-site amenities and a new Wegmans nearby.
-Newmark Knight Frank announced…
+Redfin will relocate its Chantilly offices to the Westfields Corporate Center, where the real estate brokerage will have access to new, on-site amenities and a new Wegmans nearby.

 Redfin Corp.
 (NASDAQ: RDFN) will relocate its Chantilly offices to the Westfields Corporate Center, where the real estate brokerage will have access to new, on-site amenities and a new Wegmans nearby.